EsteemedIO/esteemedio.github.io/_drafts/technical-screening-in-2022-15-methods-for-assessing-senior-and-junior-developers.md

 title: Using Face Detection with Tensorflow.js to Find Avatars Missing a Face
 description: Combining Tensorflow.js, Slack APIs, and a little bit of code-magic, we were able to determine which members were using profile pictures and which weren't.
-image: "/uploads/screeningdevelopers_header.jpg"
+image: "/uploads/slack-tensorflow-js-header.jpg"
-thumbnail: "/uploads/screeningdevelopers_thumb.jpg"
+thumbnail: "/uploads/slack-tensorflow-js.jpg"
 color_overlay: "#264083"
-featured: true
+featured: false
 type: ''

 ---